Accounts | Insights

 True Privilege graph

-If an account is linked to an identity, the True Privilege graph appears under Account Details.
+If an account is linked to an identity, the True Privilege graph displays.
 True Privilege represents the level of access, either direct or indirect, to key entitlements or other high privileged accounts.
 Access can be gained from misconfigurations or permission inheritance.

 - Identities: The starting point for the graph, represented by a thumbprint.